- a highly modular degree, adaptable to personal preferences

 After the lab work, you prepare a written thesis according to academic standards.
 Ask your supervisors for advice.
 In general, it should have the following parts: an abstract including your research question and most prominent results, an introduction guiding a general reader towards your subject of investigation, methods explained in enough detail to be reproducible based on the text, results first objectively described then discussed in a separate paragraph or section, and finally references for all significant scientific statements.
 The fewer words you need to explain your findings the better.

-You won't be actively disenrolled when everything is complete.
 Your student status will run out either on 31 Mar or 30 Sept, whichever is closest.
 So, assuming you hand in your master thesis in summer, you will officially cease to be a student at the end of September.
 If you hand in your master thesis in fall, you will be taken off the register (and lose student benefits) the following year at the end of March.
 Do let the student office know that you have completed your studies via a form for removal from the register since, otherwise, you will have problems if you ever want to enroll at a German university again.
 This does not shorten the length of your official student status.
-See also the official university page on exmatriculation (in German).
+See also the official University page on exmatriculation (in German).